It's always a pleasure to do a guest post for my sister! I had a blast writing about our family's holiday recipes and traditions last year (HERE).

 One thing to know about me that is essential to this blog post...I am a total wino!
 Yep!
 It's true.
 I live in the heart of amazing wine country.
 As a result, I have quite a few bottles of wine around my apartment.
 Most of which are the result of past wine club memberships and celebratory trips to local vineyards (great for birthdays!).
 One of my favorite parts of the wine experience is the wine label!
 Sometimes the wine label is one of the leading variables in my decision to buy a bottle or visit the vineyard.
 Some of them represent so much and are as much a piece of art as the wine in the bottle itself.
 I have always thought it is such a waste to toss the wine labels after you have an enjoyed a bottle of wine.
 For a while, I kept my favorite empty bottles on display.
 That is until my kitchen started to look like a sophisticated version of a college apartment; where empty alcohol bottles began to line the tops of kitchen cabinets and atop the fridge, serving as trophies to my memorable weekends.
 Ultimately, hanging onto bulky bottles was not efficient and was starting to look tacky.

-though?
+Have you ever tried to remove a label from a glass bottle though?
 The adhesive they use seems as strong as Superman.
 It can be nearly impossible.
 Nearly...
 After many teared attempts and some Google searching, I cracked the code!
 It is actually really simple.

 The experience resulted in some really cool ideas and this guest blog post.
 I hope you enjoy this project and come up with a cool use for your wine labels.
 Read through to the end to see what I did with all of mine.